Our Farming Practices

 Root 5 Farm is a certified organic vegetable farm located on 38 acres in Fairlee, Vermont, along the Connecticut River.
 The fertile river bottom soils provide a rich environment for growing over 100 different varieties of vegetables.
 The land has been protected from development through a conservation easement with the Vermont Land Trust.

 The farm has been certified organic by Vermont Organic Farmers (VOF) since 2006.
-We're dedicated to growing practices that use a holistic approach to soil fertility, pest control and plant and animal health.
+We're dedicated to growing practices that use a holistic approach to soil fertility and plant health.
 We build our soil through crop rotation, cover cropping, and minimal tillage.
 We're committed to a healthy workplace, environment, and community, and our products are infused with that attention.
 You’ll taste the difference!

 The farm is beautifully situated on 38 acres of terraced land above the Connecticut River.
 The land is conserved with the Vermont Land Trust.
 The farm has excellent sandy loam soils for growing vegetables.
 We have about 7 acres dedicated to vegetable production and about 1/2 acre planted to perennial asparagus, rhubarb, and blueberry crops, with plans to expand our perennial crop production in the coming years.

 We use row covers on certain crops to exclude pests and eliminate the need for using sprays to manage insect damage.
 We also use row covers to extend the season by keeping crops protected from frost.
-It takes a lot of extra work to manage row covers on our crops, but they're an important part of our organic production system.
+It requires extra time, expense, and effort to manage row covers on our crops, but they're an important part of our organic production system.